stelios30/agent-specific-effects/README.md

 # Agent-Specific Effects

-This repository contains the code and instructions needed to replicate the results from the paper "Agent-Specific Effects: A Causal Effect Propagation Analysis in Multi-Agent MDPs".
+This repository contains the code and instructions needed to replicate the results from the paper "Agent-Specific Effects: A Causal Effect Propagation Analysis in Multi-Agent MDPs" published at ICML24.

 ## Reproducibility